LynxGeekNYC/evil-operator/README.md

 3.)
 Once you entered the phone numbers in the  and decided which type of call you would like to make, use this command to run the code:
 './bridge-all.sh 1'

+If the shell script doesn't work, try using "sudo sh ./bridge-all.sh 1"

 Note:
 1.)
 All the recordings are stored in: '/var/spool/asterisk/monitor' directory